Two slackers plan to use a boy with savant syndrome to help them steal an original copy of Amazing Fantasy #15

 “Even with a comic in there worth half a million dollars?”

 Steve laughed.
 “I know, right?
-This geek is more retarded than Wally,” he said, jerking his thumb towards Wally in the passenger seat.
+This geek is more retarded than Wally,” he said, jerking his thumb towards the savant in the van.
 “So,” he continued.
 “Are you ready to get fucking rich?”

 Brett took a deep breath.
 “Let’s do this.”

 The gate to the side of the house creaked loudly.
 Brett assumed that if he opened it slow, it would make less noise.
 This was not the case.
-The rusty hinges grinding against each other sounded like an elephant blowing a battle cry out its trunk.
+The rusty hinges grinding against each other sounded like an elephant blowing out its trunk.
 Someone had to of heard that, he thought.
+All he needed now was a black cat to jump out from behind a trash can.
 He hadn’t even broken in yet and already he was having regrets.
 This wasn’t like him, he didn’t do stuff like this.
 He couldn’t turn back now though.
 That would just be one more thing Steve the dweeb could rub in his face.

 Brett turned to Wally, “You stay here, okay?”